wirebedroom/cheatsheet/cheatsheet.md

 When you’re done, before you close the terminal press ‘Ctrl+B’ followed by ‘d’ for ‘detatch’.
 This will basically keep your session running in the background after the terminal closes.
 Then, when you open your next terminal session, run tmux a for ‘attach’ and you’ll be back where you left off.
 A huge bonus of this is that you can leave stuff running while the terminal is closed, like a long update or install command.

+# Krita cropping
+The crop is meant to crop the entire image.
+If you want to remove redundant content of a layer try to make a selection, then Ctrl+Shift+I to invert the selection and then Del to remove content.

 # Shortcuts
   ## Text shortcuts